Ontotext-AD/graphdb-workbench/docs/developers-guide.md

     'name': 'default-theme',
     // The theme label or a key for a label from i18n resource bundle.
     'label': 'security.workbench.settings.theme.default-theme',
+    // CSS variables, "foo: bar" becomes "--foo: bar" 'variables': {
         // Primary color, like a main brand color.
 This is in a HSL format composed by three values below 'primary-color-hue': '13.4',
         'primary-color-saturation': '87.9%',
         'primary-color-lightness': '33%',
         // Secondary color, like a contrast main brand color.
 This is in a HSL format composed by three values below 'secondary-color-hue': '207.3',
         'secondary-color-saturation': '100%',
         'secondary-color-lightness': '19.4%',
         // Tertiary color, like a complimentary color.
 This is in a HSL format composed by three values below 'tertiary-color-hue': '174.6',
         'tertiary-color-saturation': '97.7%',
         'tertiary-color-lightness': '33.5%',
         // A color used for the font/svg icons when placed on a primary color background.
         'icon-on-primary-color': 'rgba(255, 255, 255, 0.8)',
         'gray-color': '#97999C',
-    // Colors for the toastr notifications in any of their four states.
+        // Colors for the toastr notifications, the tag-xxx and the text-xxx classes in any of their four states
+        // (i.e. dark colored things)
-    'color-danger-dark': '#a41424',
+        'color-danger-dark': 'hsl(353, 78%, 36%)',
-    'color-success-dark': '#005934',
+        'color-success-dark': 'hsl(var(--tertiary-color-hue), var(--tertiary-color-saturation), calc(var(--tertiary-color-lightness)*0.5))',
-    'color-warning-dark': '#734721',
+        'color-warning-dark': 'var(--primary-color-dark)',
-    'color-info-dark': '#115590'
+        'color-info-dark': 'var(--secondary-color-light)',
+        // Colors for the alert boxes (i.e. light colored things).
+        // Success and info are the same color since we don't use success much if at all 'color-danger-light': '#a4142433',
+        'color-success-light': 'hsla(var(--tertiary-color-hsl), 0.15)',
+        'color-warning-light': 'hsla(var(--primary-color-hsl), 0.07)',
+        'color-info-light': 'hsla(var(--tertiary-color-hsl), 0.15)',
+        'color-help-light': 'hsla(var(--secondary-color-hsl), 0.1)',
+        // Colors for the logo - logo proper, text in logo, logo background 'logo-color': 'var(--primary-color-light)',
+        'logo-text-color': 'white',
+        'logo-background-color': 'var(--secondary-color-dark)'
+    },
+    // Dark theme
+    'dark': {
+        'variables': {
+            // Dark definition variables that affect things at a global scale 'body-filter': 'invert(95%) hue-rotate(180deg)',
+            'html-background': '#0d0d0d',
+            'media-filter': 'invert(100%) hue-rotate(180deg)',
+            'alert-filter': 'contrast(2)',
+            'checkbox-filter': 'invert(100%) hue-rotate(180deg)',
+            'toast-filter': 'invert(95%) hue-rotate(180deg) contrast(1.2)',
+            // Slightly different colors that work better in dark mode 'primary-color-lightness': '60%',
+            'secondary-color-saturation': '70%',
+            'color-warning-light': 'hsla(var(--primary-color-hsl), 0.15)',
+            'logo-color': 'var(--primary-color-dark)'
+        },
+        // CSS properties, "foo: bar" becomes "foo: bar" 'properties': {
+            // Notify browser that we support dark theme, makes checkboxes look better 'color-scheme': 'light dark'
+        }
+    }
 });
 ```